nescitus/publius/README.md

-Publius is a dead simple bitboard chess engine for didactic purposes.
+Publius is a dead simple public domain bitboard chess engine for didactic purposes.
 Basically a boilerplate chess engine to build upon, no strings attached.

 The current rating estimate is 2720 on the CCRL scale, based on narrowly beating Fruit 2.1.

+"Simple" and "teaching engine" are vague concepts, so explanation of constraints is in order:

+- eval is done, if not necessarily tuned.
+It takes into account material, bishop pair, piece/square tables, mobility, passed, doubled and isolated pawns, intentionally primitive king safety and some detection of drawish endgames.
+- quiescence search is probably done, unless I make delta pruning work
+- search is under active developement and there will be more stuff added
+- board update relies on four functions: AddPiece, DeletePiece, MovePiece and ChangePiece
+- apart from the hash key, there are no incremental updates of evaluation stuff.
+If someone wants to slap NNUE on top of my code, there will be no need to delete them.
+If not, at least eval can be read in one piece.
+- movegen is slow, there is no specialized popcount.
+Simple kindergarten bitboard stuff would be a welcome addition.
+- I'm still not sure whether to generate discovered checks
+- more comments will be added.

 Functionalities up to date